stefannesic/streamRHF/README.md

 * **shuffled**: set to 1 if you want to shuffle the dataset, otherwise 0
 * **constant**: set to 1 if the initial sample is expressed as a constant, otherwise it is a percentage of the dataset size

-Example on a dataset named "cardio" with 100 trees of height 5 running on 10 iterations and an initial sample size of 5 percent:
+Example on a shuffled dataset named "cardio" with 100 trees of height 5 running on 10 iterations and an initial sample size of 5 percent: \\
 `python3 insertion.py cardio 100 5 10 5 1 0`

 ## Getting help